-This axis is the primary connector, both visually and functionally, for the Fine Arts buildings in the area.
-It is used primarily by pedestrians and bicyclists.
-Pedestrians are traveling from building to building and to the main campus.
-Bicyclists are traveling from the bike paths along the river and the Millrace and connecting to the main campus.
-The axis also accommodates service vehicles and drop-off parking and provides access to small parking lots within the North Campus Area.
+This axis is a main route for pedestrians and bicyclists travelling from the multi-modal paths along the river, the Millrace, and connecting to the main campus.
+It is also the primary connector both visually and functionally, for pedestrians travelling from building to building, in particular the Fine Arts buildings.
+The axis accommodates service vehicles and drop-off parking and provides access to small parking lots within the North Campus Area.